umrlastig/pegazus-ontology/ontology/documentation/land_registry_documents_use/land_registry_documents_use_competency_questions.md

 ## Question 2
 ### Question
-In which folios is a taxpayer mentioned?
+In which folios is a taxpayer mentionned?
 ### Expected Result
 List of corresponding folios
 ### Example Response